-- Review and assess the impacts of natural, climate-related, technological, and human threats to the State's energy systems, fuel supplies, and generating modes; - Examine the State's contingency planning processes, including emergency preparedness and redundancy planning and proactive response to disruptions (originating from both in-state and out-of-state) while maintaining critical operations; and - Discuss physical and cyber security, emergency management and communications, and fire prevention efforts to prepare New York for emergencies and to maintain the reliability of the State's energy systems.
+- Review and assess the impacts of natural, climate-related, technological, and human threats to the State's energy systems, fuel supplies, and generating modes as they exist today and as the State moves towards a clean energy system; - Examine the State's contingency planning processes, including emergency preparedness and redundancy planning and proactive response to disruptions (originating from both in-state and out-of-state) while maintaining critical operations; and - Discusses measures to protect New York's energy systems from physical and cyber threats, manage emergencies, as well as ensure effective communication and coordination during response efforts to safeguard the State's energy supply.

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's goals and requirements.
-Among the issues that the State Energy Planning Board will take under consideration are: enhancing defense and protection of the energy system from evolving physical and cyber intrusions; preparedness, resilience, and response actions for severe weather and other challenges posed by climate change; and policies and programs to reduce human risks associated with new patterns of thermal extremes, with specific attention to vulnerable populations.
+Among the issues that the State Energy Planning Board will take under consideration are: all-hazards preparedness strategies, enhancing defense and protection of the energy system from evolving physical and cyber intrusions; preparedness, resilience, and response actions for severe weather and other challenges posed by climate change; and policies and programs to reduce human risks associated with new patterns of thermal extremes, with specific attention to vulnerable populations and communities.